DeveloppeurPascal/one-shot-tools/README.md

 ## webhosting-send-ftp-config-email

-Send the "FTP config email" for a web hosting service from a list of user/passwords.
+Send the "FTP config mail" for a web hosting service from a list of user/passwords.

+## webhosting-send-mysql-config-email

+Send the "database config mail" for a web hosting service from a list of user/passwords.